seanivore/freelance-payments/assets/docs/BUG_WORKFLOW_FIX.md

 ---

-## Current Workflow Discoveries
+## Buggy Workflow Discoveries

 ### Stripe API Dashboard

-  * **I suspect that the responses we expected to get from Stripe were buried in chaos**
+  * **Overwhelmed system that appears to have been working properly regardless**

+  + Our successful calls and call responses went through both ways
-  + Our Post products, prices, and even Get requests were all successful
+    - Our POST product and price object creation, and even GET product object list requests were all successful and received response
-    - All of the successful calls did receive response
-    - Simultaneously we had *~20 invalid delete calls every minute* we made a call
+    - Simultaneously we had more than 20 invalid DELETE calls every minute that we made other calls; probably from another script

-  * **Product are in the catalog currently**

-  + There are 19 product objects and all have associated price objects
-    - Products: `assets/docs/reports/products.csv`
-    - Prices: `assets/docs/reports/prices.csv`
-  + API call logs and responses can't be exported
-    - But we can rest assured that we never hit rate limits even with over 600 calls
-    - Everything appears to have functioned as it should on Stripe
-  + Every DELETE request was for a product
-    - The products had prices and couldn't be deleted
-    - The products *were* objects we added today
-  + "Error 1"
+  + The only call responses we got were regarding the DELETE product object calls
+    - These were accurate and expected based on the error
+    - The script causing them tried to delete prices before the product but it rejected the price calls outright
-    - According to our python scripts we have responses of 0, 1, and 2
+    - Re: "Error 1" -- according to our python scripts we have responses of 0, 1, and 2 and we got 1 which is accurate
-    - We got 1 which makes sense because deleting products before prices is a validation error
+  + We created 19 products that were visible in the Stripe Catalog
+    - Exported cvs reports confirm this: `assets/docs/reports/products.csv`, `assets/docs/reports/prices.csv`
+    - Actual API call logs can't be exported and not all call responses are saved

-  * **Mystery becomes, what in the flow is calling delete_product repeatedly?!**
+  * **The real mystery becomes, what in the flow was calling delete_product repeatedly**

-    - The solution provides a more effective complete workaround from whatever was doing it
-    - And can remove other scripts in question, i.e. the successful catalog objects came from somewhere
-    - We will even eliminate the need for a 'cleanup_orphans.py' script for now
+  + We can eliminate the `cleanup_orphans.py` script from use with the new system; and it was something in `process-job.yml` workflow

 ### GitHub Action Summary

   * **The "Process Job & Update Stripe Catalog" workflow from `process-job.yml`**

-  + There is only one job in the workflow called "process-job"
-  + Commit: 79829df "Test: Trigger workflow to see full Stripe API error details #31"
+  + Contains one workflow job called "process-job"; commit: 79829df "Test: Trigger workflow to see full Stripe API error details #31"
-    - First half of the job steps run smoothly
-    - Handle 'Contract Signing' and 'Payment Update' are skipped, as they should be
+    - First half of the job steps run smoothly, 'Contract Signing' and 'Payment Update' are skipped, as they should be
     - Generate manifest `python3 .github/scripts/generate_manifest.py` runs effectively

-  * **First general problem is "Check for manifest changes" using GIT**
+  * **"Check for manifest changes" job the follows uses GIT**

-  + We don't want to rely on a product like GIT and planned accordingly
-    - Reason we implemented the sync flag system
-    - Worked in my little portfolio project, but not for this project
-  + How to stop this step and method completely are part of the comprehensive, simple solution

-### Next Step "Process Stripe Products" Massive Errors

-  * **The "Run `python3 .github/scripts/process_stripe_products.py`" command**
+  + We created the "sync" flagging system specifically to find a way to completely remove relying on GIT in our scripts
+  + This "sync" flag system was still overly complex and the new system avoids this; we should still try to avoid using GIT in scripts

+  * **Next job in flow "Process Stripe Products" has massive amount of errors**

+  + Started mid-flow with `run python3 .github/scripts/process_stripe_products.py` command
-  + First clue: "📁 Found 0 active job(s) in folder"
+    - First clue was it says: 📁 Found 0 active job(s) in folder"
-  + It then makes *~40 Delete calls* to remove Price Objects
-    - This is again because of buggy GIT usage in the script
+    - Then makes over 40 delete calls to remove price objects which is because of the buggy GIT method in the script
-    - Somehow it was accruing products and they were stacking up from GIT
     - Every call fails because "type object 'Price' has no attribute 'delete'"
-  + After every failed DELETE call, it tried to delete the associated Product Object
+    - After every failed DELETE call, it tried to delete the associated Product Object, which was a validation error
-    - Thankfully we'll be able to eliminate this from the flow logic
-    - It isn't clear how multiple Price Objects for a Product Object could be deleted without an error
   + These DELETE Product Object calls did go through to Stripe API
-    - There are the HUNDREDS of these failed calls
-    - They must be what bogged down things from communicating the object created details we wanted
+    - There are the HUNDREDS of these failed calls, which must have bogged down the back-and-forth communication we were looking for
-    - They all fails because they had active Price Objects
+    - Thankfully we'll be able to eliminate this completely from our new logic flow

-  * **No payments found in assets/jobs/test-single-payment-v2.json**
+  + Then another odd issue said: No payments found in assets/jobs/test-single-payment-v2.json

-  + Another odd clue it then says:
-    - 📁 Found 1 job file(s)
-    - ✅ Processed 0 file(s) with Stripe updates
+    - Followed by: 📁 Found 1 job file(s), ✅ Processed 0 file(s) with Stripe updates -- none of which reflects what happened

-  * **Again, no clue what in the scripts, other than GIT could be the issue, but it doesn't matter**

-  + Ironically after this is does another GIT script call to find changes and discovers "No changes detected"
-    - Though this is partially because it seems to be looking for `"changes:true"` in the JSON files
-    - Changes are currently identified by `"sync":true`
-    - However it is unclear how that script would have handled different files with different number of changes
-  + In the end though, no changes meant no new page build, no push deployed
+  * **Our new flow makes finding the specific issue in this workflow and script irrelevant**

+  + We should straight up delete all of the scripts and workflows from this error ridden build
+  + Then we should build the new based on the updated logic you'll find detailed below

-### Over Engineering Identified As Primary Culprit
+### Primary Culprit Seems To Have Been Over Engineering

-  * **Our solution was actually already planned**

-  + It all comes back to creating those `"sync":true` flags
-    - It was intended to be the sole method used to identify changes
-    - JSON schema overhaul's grouping plus flags meant to be sole method to create conditional workflows
-  + For recall, it is `"sync":true` as in, true this needs to be synced

-  * **Poorly communicated solution that could be even bigger but same simplicity**
+  * **The logic we meant to implement in the simplest form possible **

   + If `"product.sync": true` follow just five steps

     1. `sync` = true, then search for matching `stripe_product_id`